-- ♦ Mount all cascade units with the intended mounting brackets. - \$ Loosen the two fastening screws on the receiver and on the transmitter and remove the two connection cables of the master and slave 1 (if present). - \$ Fasten the cascade cables in place of the removed connection cables.
-Make certain that the bending of all cables is not less than 4 mm. - ♥ Connect the M12 connectors of slave 1 to the M12 sockets of the cascade cables.
+- ✤ Mount all cascade units with the intended mounting brackets. - Loosen the two fastening screws on the receiver and on the transmitter and remove the two terminal cables of the master and slave 1 (if present). - Attach the cascade cable in place of the removed terminal cable.
+Make certain that no cables have a bend radius of less than 4 mm. - ♦ Connect the M12 connectors of slave 1 to the M12 sockets of the cascade cable.

-- 1 Terminating cable
+- 1 Terminal cable

 - 2 Cascade cable

 - 3 Fastening screws of the receiver